open5gs/open5gs/docs/_docs/troubleshoot/01-simple-issues.md

 open5gs  27697  0.0  0.0 243976 13716 ?
 Ssl  12:13   0:00 /usr/bin/open5gs-udrd -c /etc/open5gs/udr.yaml
 ```

-You should see each of the above services, MME, SGW-C, SMF, AMF, SGW-U, UPF, HSS, PCRF, NRF, AUSF, UDM, PCF, NSSF, BSF & UDR are all running.
+You should see each of the above services, MME, SGW-C, SMF, AMF, SGW-U, UPF, HSS, PCRF, NRF, SCP, AUSF, UDM, PCF, NSSF, BSF & UDR are all running.

 If your instance doesn't show this make sure you're started each service:
 ```bash